 HUVEC were seeded on type I collagen gels two days after adenoviral infection or retroviral infection and 5 days later total RNA was isolated with RNeasy mini kit (Qiagen).
 First-strand cDNA was synthesized using SuperScript First-Strand Synthesis System (Invitrogen).
-For RT-PCR, primers were designed to recognize human and mouse transcripts of VEGFR-1, VEGFR-2, VEGF-A, PIGF, GAPDH and beta-actin, (primer sequence available and pharmacological loss of Notch function, we show that VEGFR-1 expression is downstream of Notch signaling in endothelial cells.
-Furthermore, we define a positive role for Notch signaling in VEGF-driven morphogenesis of endothelial cells via promotion of cell extension which we demonstrate requires upregulation of VEGFR-1.
-Coincident with the Notch-mediated upregulation of VEGFR-1, we report Notch signaling enhances endothelial cell responsiveness to PIGF.
-Finally, in an assay of VEGF-A induced dermal angiogenesis, we show that a protein based Notch inhibitor, the Notch1 decoy, reduce VEGFR-1 levels in neovessels. can Collectively, our data define a role for Notch in mediating the response of endothelial to angiogenic stimuli by regulation of VEGFR-1.

-upon request).
+For RT-PCR, primers were designed to recognize human and mouse transcripts of VEGFR-1, VEGFR-2, VEGF-A, PIGF, GAPDH and beta-actin, (primer sequence available upon request).
 PCR used Platinum Taq DNA polymerase (Invitrogen) and reactions performed for 25 or 30 cycles.
 Reactions were performed in triplicate.